Morton vs. Lauer in Game 4 of NLDS between Braves, Brewers

-Morton, one of baseball’s best clutch pitchers, was looking to give the Braves a clinching victory in the best-of-five series.
+Morton, one of baseball’s best clutch pitchers, hoped to give the Braves a clinching victory in the best-of-five series.

+“He’s great with it,” Braves manager Brian Snitker said before the game.
+“I wanted to make sure he was great with it physically.
+He went out, threw the ball around (Monday), felt good.
+So I said, ‘Go for it.’”

-He’ll be opposed by Milwaukee’s Eric Lauer, who was set to make his first appearance of this postseason.
+Morton was opposed by Milwaukee’s Eric Lauer, making his first appearance of this postseason.
 The left-hander went 7-5 with a 3.19 ERA in 24 appearances during the regular season, including 20 starts.

-Both teams waited until just a few hours before the game to announce their starting pitchers on Twitter.

 Morton worked into the seventh inning on Friday, throwing 85 pitches in a 2-1 loss to the Brewers in Game 1.
 He is the only Atlanta pitcher to give up any runs in the series, surrendering a two-run homer to Rowdy Tellez.

+“There’s no expectations here, just get this thing started and get it off the ground, see where it takes us,” Snitker said.
+“I have every confidence just because of his experience, being through all this.”

-Atlanta bounced back with a pair of shutout victories to grab a 2-1 lead in the series.
-If the Brewers win Game 4, the deciding game would be held Thursday in Milwaukee.
+Atlanta bounced back from the series-opening loss with a pair of shutout victories to grab a 2-1 lead.
+If the Brewers won Game 4, the deciding game would be held Thursday in Milwaukee.

+“I don’t think you want anybody else up there other than Charlie,” Braves third baseman Austin Riley said.
+“He’s been in these situations many times.
+He’s not going to get overwhelmed with it.
+He’s going to come in and give you solid, quality innings.
+I’m excited that he’s out there. “

 Atlanta’s Max Fried would start Game 5 on full rest if necessary.
-Otherwise, he would start the opener of the NL championship series against either San Francisco or the Los Angeles Dodgers.
+Otherwise, he would go in the opener of the NL Championship Series against either San Francisco or the Los Angeles Dodgers.

 The Brewers decided not to pitch ace Corbin Burnes on three days’ rest in Game 4, which would make him available to start Thursday if the series goes back to Milwaukee.

-The 37-year-old Morton has pitched on short rest one other time in the postseason.
+The 37-year-old Morton pitched on short rest one other time in the postseason.

 With Houston in 2017, he started Game 4 of the World Series, pitching 6 1-3 innings, then came back in relief in Game 7 to work the final four innings.
 He allowed just one run and earned the win in a Series-clinching 5-1 victory over the Los Angeles Dodgers.